ksahlin/optimal_k/README.md

 	make

-The places the executable, and the Python wrapper *Python_wrapper.py* needed for running it in the directory *bin/Unitiger*
+The places the executable and the Python wrapper *Python_wrapper.py* in the directory *bin/Unitiger*

 # Usage for optimal_k

-In the directory *bin* run
+Run

 	optimal-k OPTIONS

 # Usage for Unitiger